 She’s worn the blazers to public engagements back home in the UK too.
 She’s worn it on multiple occasions during the London Olympics in 2012, and again to the 2014 Commonwealth Games in Glasgow.

 She wore the green blazer for the first time in 2016 during a visit to Haida Gwaii in Canada.

 Made in Canada:

-    The blazers are designed and made in Canada by Smythe, who are a Canadian company.
-Kate chose the blazers for both visits to Canada as a nod to the host country.
+Smythe Duchess Blazers are designed and made in Canada.
+Smythe are a Canadian company.
+Kate wore the Blazers during visits to Canada as a nod to her host country.